1984

 Hisashi was very much into punk, as evidenced by the band's first show comprising of all Stalin covers, but perhaps it was around this time that he really began to get into British new wave bands.
 Hide had already been listening to Bauhaus and The Cure but he met a girl who knew many British groups and would make cassette tapes for him.
 Hide shared these tapes with Hisashi.
 Atsushi was also a Bauhaus fan.
 He started as a Bowie fan and it intrigued him that Bauhaus covered Bowie.

 Hide 1984 During the summer, Hide bleached his hair but dyed it back to black in time for when school would resume.
 The story goes that Hisashi decided that since they were becoming more serious, their name should have an impact so he wanted to change the name of the group to "bakuchiku" but spelled it Buck-Tick, meaning firecracker in Japanese.
 Maybe he was starting to envision a greater future as when he first got the idea to form a band, he thought it would be something to do for a couple of months.
 I think though he may have settled upon a new name in in the fall.I relied on the books Love Me and Hyp.
 No.3 to list the concerts they played in these days but over the years, more and more bootlegs and flyers from the period have revealed they played more shows than documented in the official books.
 (The official Buck-Tick website has a concert chronology but the majority of their amateur days are not covered.)
 There is even a video of a show where they announced their name change.
-This show tends to be labelled as Summer 1984 and broken into 4 parts online.
+This show tends to be labelled as Summer 1984 and may be broken into 4 parts online.
 I believe this is actually the October 10 show at Takasaki Rock Festival and it gets confused for the summer show listed in the books because that's when the books claim the band changed their name and the books don't list the Takasaki Rock Festival appearance.
 In the video, after singing the first song "No No Boy", Araki says "Hinan Go-Go kara kondo bakuchiku to iu namae ni kaerimashita.
 Oboete kudasai." ("Hinan Go-Go going forward has changed to the name Buck-Tick.
 Please remember it.")
 It doesn't make sense that they would announce a name change and then continue to play under Hinan Go-Go so this must be from Takasaki Rock Festival.
 Also, having a multi-camera setup record the band on what appears to be a larger stage than they should have played on for this period makes sense that it would be at a festival.
 Anyway, thanks to the video footage we can see that Araki and Hisashi had make-up on.
 Araki's face is white with blue(?) lines coming down from his eyes and Hisashi has dark lipstick with an X (or multiple X's) on his forehead.

 Hinan Go-Go